Pantalaymon/coreferee_french/README.md

 Below we will present the specificities of the french model.
 For more details on how coreferee works, see the [repository of the library](https://github.com/msg-systems/coreferee).

-The potential candidates for coreference are divided in two categories , the inpendent nouns and anaphoras:
+The potential candidates for coreference are divided in two categories, independent nouns and anaphoras:

 - Independent nouns :
   - Proper Nouns : Person names, city names, organisation names ...